blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/gitlab/gitlabintegration.md

 			- bash <(curl -s -L https://detect.synopsys.com/detect9.sh) --blackduck.url="${BLACKDUCK\_URL}" --blackduck.api.token="${BLACKDUCK\_TOKEN}" --blackduck.trust.cert=true --<any other flags>
     ```

-5. Configure [company_name] [solution_name] as a script build step so GitLab can enforce enforce build changes influenced by [company_name] [solution_name].
+5. Configure [company_name] [solution_name] as a script build step so GitLab can enforce build changes influenced by [company_name] [solution_name].
 For example, checking for policy, failing builds according to policy, and others.

 6. After you commit the change to *.gitlab-ci.yml,* the pipeline runs.
 After the build with [company_name] [solution_name] completes, you can view the complete scan results in your [blackduck_product_name] instance.